JihyupRyu/Group-Project-2/README.md

-# Group-Project-2
+# Pet owner SNS

-Group-Project-2 is my second group project started 10 weeks after beginning bootcamp.
+Pet owner SNS is my second group project started 10 weeks after beginning bootcamp.
+It is a Social media or SNS website to help people who has pet or want to have a pet to find more friends or ask questions about pet through our website.
+We also created community it is like forum style page, anyone can read and write the posts in the community.
+The user also be able to see other people's post as well, so it helps to find more friends easily.

 ## Getting Started